pseudo-git-person/I-Ching/README.md

 Each hexagram corresponds to a specific divination.
 The instuction of this process is included in one of the activities in this project.

-### I Ching app is available on App Store for free:
+### I Ching app is available on Play Store for free:
 https://play.google.com/store/apps/details?id=com.pseudo.iching

 This application was created in Android Studio IDE and is therfore dedicated for devices with Android operating system.